keesephillips/ai-optimization/README.md

 2. Open your browser and navigate to `http://localhost:8000`

+3. Login with demo credentials:
+   - Username: `admin`, Password: `secret`
+   - Username: `user`, Password: `password`

-3. Start chatting with the AI assistant
+4. Start chatting with the AI assistant

 ## Configuration